 Thursday, 3/26 – Delaware County Service Center

 The deadline to submit nominations for most Council level recognitions is February 2, 2015.
 See the summary below for individual award information.

 Who can nominate volunteers for outstanding accomplishments and service?
 Any adult can begin the nomination process by completing the appropriate forms.
 Each nomination is considered on its own merit and is not rated against other nominations.
 The best nominations and endorsements include as much supporting information as possible.
 Always include examples of times when the nominee showed significant strides toward excellence.
 See the Volunteer Resource 2015 How to Write an Endorsement Letter, for more information on writing nominations and endorsements.

 Nominations and endorsements are happily accepted by mail, email or fax.
 Don’t forget the appropriate signatures!
 If you have questions or need a form mailed to you, please call your local Membership Engagement Manager or Jessica Skone, Manager of Volunteer Intake.

 Official Adult Awards

-Coming soon!
-The following provides more information about the GSUSA and GSEP official adult awards and recognitions offered.
-Detailed descriptions of each award, along with nomination criteria, examples of potential award candidates, and the appropriate forms can be found in the Volunteer Resource, Chart of Awards 2015.
-Please check back soon for the updated document or check out the Chart of Awards 2014 for a sample.
+The Chart of Awards 2015 provides more information about the GSUSA and GSEP official adult awards and recognitions offered.
+Detailed descriptions of each award, along with nomination criteria, examples of potential award candidates, and the appropriate forms can be found within this volunteer resource.

 Everyone likes to be appreciated and expressing thanks is appropriate anytime!
 Whether in the form of a simple thank you for a small job well done, or a formal commendation for years or faithful service, such acknowledgment is an indication to the recipient that she or he is valued and appreciated and that their contribution is both important and recognized.
 Look below to read more about the Adult Awards and Recognitions offered.